ocaml/ocaml.org/data/news/ocamlorg/ocamlorg-2024-05.md

 This newsletter covers:
 - **Recipes for the OCaml Cookbook:** Help us make the OCaml Cookbook really useful by contributing and reviewing recipes for common tasks!
-- **Community & Marketing Pages Rework:** We have UI designs for the reworked and new pages of the community section and are starting work to implement these.
+- **Community & Marketing Pages Rework:** We have UI designs for the reworked and new pages of the community section and are starting to implement these.
 We made progress towards showing videos from the community on the OCaml Planet.
 - **General Improvements:** As usual, we also worked on general maintenance and improvements, so we're highlighting some of the work that happened below.

 ## Open Issues for Contributors